sparkbox/bouncy-ball/contributing.md

 ## Development Workflow

 1. Clone the project down to your computer.
-2. From the project folder, run `npm install` in your terminal.
+2. From the project folder, run `yarn install` in your terminal.
-3. Start a local static server with `npm start` in your terminal and visit the URL given by the output to see the site.
+3. Start a local static server with `yarn start` in your terminal and visit the URL given by the output to see the site.
    - For local server configurations see [server.md](/server.md)
 4. Make file changes.
-5. Run `npm run build` to build the assets, and refresh your browser to see the changes.
+5. Run `yarn run build` to build the assets, and refresh your browser to see the changes.

 ## Contribution Workfow